mncare/mental-behavioral-health-resources/index.md

 - Educational materials on mental wellness, stress, trauma, and more
 - Local and national crisis lines and support networks
 - Community-based resources tailored to cultural and linguistic needs
-- Guidance on accessing therapy, psychiatry, and support groups
+- Guidance on accessing therapy, psychiatry, and MAT/Renewal Services
 - Tips for caregivers, families, and youth

 Whether you're looking for immediate help, long-term care, or simply want to learn more, this is a good place to start.